paoga87/PHP-coding/README.md

-# php
+# PHP General Examples
-PHP DB connection examples
+This repository contains examples of code written using PHP